etf1/go-config/README.md

 # Printer

-The library provide you a config table printer.
-A special tag `print:"-"` prevent config value to be printed.
+The library provides you a config table printer.
+A special tag `print:"-"` prevents config value to be printed.

 ```
 -----------------------------------